gauransh7/Starve-free-Readers-Writers-Problem/Readme.md

 ```

 ### Writers Starve solution
-This is the solution to the first reader-writer's problem.
-Here, there is a chance that the writers starve.
+In this solution to the reader-writer's problem, there is a chance that the writers process will starve.

 The global variables (that are shared across all the readers and writers) are as shown below.